chupacobres/chat-messages-query/README.md

 # Chat-Message-Helper

 This plugin listens to a Chat in wrapup status and runs a function to query the Chat history using Programmable Chat's Message Resource API.
 The data returned is an Object with the full Chat conversation history.
-Create a public Function and Copy paste the code in Funcions/get_conversation.js
+Create a public Function and copy paste the code in Funcions/get_conversation.js Replace the Chat Service Sid with your Sid

 # Your custom Twilio Flex Plugin